 A butterfly symbolizes nature's transformation from one stage to another.
 Accordingly, this garden has been transformed into a thing of beauty.

-The Hernando Beach Butterfly Garden was an idea that arose for a small, triangular shaped, one acre site that held a retention pond.
+The Hernando Beach neighborhood Triangle Park or Butterfly Garden was an idea that arose for a small, triangular shaped, one acre site that held a retention pond.
 Located in a county right-of-way at the junction of Shoal Line and Osowaw Boulevards, it held a large stone monument that said Hernando Beach, but nothing else.
 The Hernando Beach Property Owners Association (HBPOA) took on the project to transform this small, neglected area into a thing of beauty for the residents of and visitors to Hernando Beach.
 The vision was to create a beautiful, eye appealing "Welcome to Hernando Beach" neighborhood park, a lovely garden oasis.
 Our little Hernando Beach neighborhood park, a pollinator's garden, project has taken several years to complete.
 HBPOA and residents of Hernando Beach contributed thousands of dollars to pay for the permits, construction, signs, an irrigation system and much more, all with support from Hernando County officials and a Hernando County Community Grant.

 In the initial phase, the design and layout of the park was done by Ron Wolf and overseen by Ron and Gordon Wolf of Blue Pelican Marina with help from community volunteers and local contractors.
 The original plantings of Native Florida plants throughout the park was directed by then HBPOA President Jude Simpson.